-511 Requirements for Promotion
+511 Requirements for Officials Transfer

-The Eventing Committee will review the Eventing Education Programme on a yearly basis to ensure the best practice standards.
+The Eventing Committee will review the Eventing Officials Education System on a yearly basis to ensure the best practice standards.
 All updates will be published on the FEI website in the beginning of each calendar year.

-All requirements for promotion must be clearly documented by the National Federation responsible and be submitted to the FEI with the application for promotion.
+Transfer requests must be clearly documented by the National Federation responsible in accordance with the published requirements.